lmzuccarelli/rust-operator-catalog-rebuild/README.md

 ## Use Case

-As the current redhat-operator-index has something like 203 operators, wgen we use a filtered set of operators, the index needs to reflect only the filtered operators we have selected.
+As the current redhat-operator-index has something like 203 operators, when we use a filtered set of operators, the index needs to reflect only the filtered operators we have selected.
 This means we have to re-build the catalog (with the filtered operators), use the embedded opm binary to re-create the cache, then tar the contents of the layer (that contains the configs directory), obtain a sha256 has and update the manifest to reflect the new layer